seiyria/soa-autofarm/README.md

 ## Current Args / Usage

 You can use the GUI binary to run the app that way.
 This will work for most.
 If, for some reason, you want the CLI version - you can do that too!
 Usage is described below.
+The GUI can be run to develop against with `npm start`.

 If you want to use the CLI, `npm i edge-js` (it cannot be present when electron is, or it will try to rebuild it).